Stress-Free Travel

 We’ve got packing down to a science, perfected by years of experience.
 Can you imagine what chaos would rein every time we unloaded the van at a new hotel if we hadn’t learned to travel light and pack smart?
 As it is, I’ve learned to fit enough clothes to outfit 13 people for three days into a single suitcase, which we can wheel to the room ourselves before the bellman even notices our arrival.
 Our method?
 Here it is, step by step:

-• Make a list — Counting up the days we’ll be gone, I compile a master packing list and make a copy for every member of the family.
+Counting up the days we’ll be gone, I compile a master packing list and make a copy for every member of the family.
 On this, I list shirt colors to be packed (in the order they will be worn), as well as other essential items.
-For example, for our latest trip, my list read:
+By way of example, here’s my list from one of our extended road trips:

 • Old Navy T-shirt